DeepthiDayanand/Function-Approximation-using-NNs/README.md

-# NNs as function approx. algorithms
+# NNs as function approximation algorithms

-Introductory files for Neural Networks as function approximation algorithms.
-Function approximation is a technique for estimating an unknown underlying function.
-A supervised learning algorithm seeks to best approximate the underlying target mapping function
+Function approximation is a technique for estimating an unknown underlying function; A supervised learning algorithm seeks to best approximate the underlying target mapping function; using this to describe machine learning in terms of function approximation.